Margaret8521/rimgtool/README.md

 `rimgtool` is a R package that is intended to allow users to compress, sharpen and crop an input image.
-Our package only allows the input image to be a 3D numpy array and output the manipulated image as a 3D numpy array.
+Our package only allows the input image to be a 3D vector and output the manipulated image as a 3D numpy array.
 It contains three functions: `compress()`, `sharpen()`, and `crop()`.